 I was born and raised in London and am a first-generation Jamaican migrant.
 I am grateful for the places my journey in academia has taken me so far.

-For my postdoctoral research at Newcastle University’s Faculty of Medical Sciences, I have been awarded the Howard Hughes Medical Institute Janelia Leading Edge Fellowship (2023) and was a finalist for the British Society for Immunology Early Career Researcher’s Award (2023).
+My postdoctoral research ‘A single cell atlas of late human embryogenesis’ (in preparation) at Newcastle University’s Faculty of Medical Sciences contributed to the Human Cell Atlas Initiative, which aims to create the world’s first comprehensive atlas of all human cells.
+For this work, I was awarded the Howard Hughes Medical Institute Janelia Leading Edge Fellowship (2023) and was a finalist for the British Society for Immunology Early Career Researcher’s Award (2023).

 I care deeply about equity in access to higher education, and have been involved in community building and voluntary scientific outreach work since the beginning of my academic journey.
 I have almost 10 years experience in the charity sector.